swcarpentry/git-novice/02-setup.md

 > *  Configure `git` the first time is used on a computer.
 > *  Understand the meaning of the `--global` configuration flag.

 When we use Git on a new computer for the first time, we need to configure a few things.
+Below are a few examples of configurations we will set as we get started with Git:

+*   our name and email address,
+*   to colorize our output,
+*   what our preferred text editor is,
+*   and that we want to use these settings globally (i.e. for every project)

-Here's how Dracula sets up his new laptop:
+On a command line, Git commands are written as `git verb`, where `verb` is what we actually want to do.
+So here is how Dracula sets up his new laptop:

 ~~~ {.bash}
 $ git config --global user.name "Vlad Dracula"